-Provide financial statements for the Applicant.
+Financial statement must be provided for any Applicants requesting a cost share reduction.
 The financial statements should include a balance sheet, statement of income and retained earnings or statement of activities (listing income and expenses), and cash flows.
 If the requisite financial statements are not submitted, the Applicant will not be considered for a cost share reduction.
-Save as a single PDF file titled "ControlNumber_ApplicantName_Financial"
+Save as a single PDF file titled